 Your best Texas Holdem hands will be made by using your hole cards and the five cards in the middle to make the best possible five card poker hand.
 Not sure what the best Texas Holdem poker hands are?
-Check out the poker hand rankings here.
+You can visit the poker hand rankings page for more information!

 So, for example, if you have 9-9 and the shared cards are 9-9-A-5-2 you have four-of-a-kind.
 If the shared cards were J-Q-K-7-2 you would only have two nines.

 Sometimes the best texas hold em hand is made by the five shared cards on their own.
 If they were 10-10-10-10-A and you had 9-9 your hole cards would not play as there is a four-of-a-kind of higher value already showing.